RunningWomann/Project2_Crowdfunding_ETL/README.md

 ## Subsections:
 ### Create the Category and Subcategory DataFrames

-Create a Category DataFrame that has the following columns:
+-Create a Category DataFrame that has the following columns:

 A "category_id" column that is numbered sequential form 1 to the length of the number of unique categories.
 A "category" column that has only the categories.
 Export the DataFrame as a category.csv CSV file.

-Create a SubCategory DataFrame that has the following columns:
+-Create a SubCategory DataFrame that has the following columns:

 A "subcategory_id" column that is numbered sequential form 1 to the length of the number of unique subcategories.
 A "subcategory" column that has only the subcategories.